neuralmagic/sparsify/README.md

 Experiments are the core of sparsifying a model.
 They allow you to apply sparsification algorithms to a dataset and model through three Experiment types detailed below: One-Shot, Training-Aware, or Sparse-Transfer.
 All Experiments are run locally on your training hardware and can be synced with the cloud for further analysis and comparison, using Sparsify's two components:

 * Sparsify Cloud - explore hyperparameters, predict performance, and generate the desired CLI/API command.
-	*  See the [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md) for more info on generating commands from the Sparsify Cloud.
+	*  See the [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md) for more details on generating commands from the Sparsify Cloud.

 * Sparsify CLI/API - run an experiment depending on your use case.

-The general command for running an Experiment is:
+To run an Experiment, use the general command:

 ```bash
 sparsify.run EXPERIMENT_TYPE --use-case USE_CASE --model MODEL --data DATA --optim-level OPTIM_LEVEL